onmax/go-alastria/cmd/create-alastria-id/README.md

 ---

-4. At this point, `Create Alastria ID - US1.2` is complete it.
-But, you need to call `IdentityKeys` to get the `did` given a public key of the `newActor`
+4. At this point, `Create Alastria ID - US1.2` is complete.
+But, you need to call `IdentityKeys` to get the `did` given the public key of the `newActor`

-> Info: The Alastria ID framework is a complex specification that uses many technologies/layer.
+> Info: The Alastria ID framework is a complex specification that uses many technologies/layers.
 At least, it has the following layers: blockchain, JWTs(artifacts) and `HTTP API`.
 The official docs do not emphasize in its differences and its requirements and there is not really much documentation except for the JWTs (See [other resources](#other-resources)).
 Therefore, in this examples, there are some parts of the algorithm that are highly opinionated and others developers could implement in other ways.

 ## Other resources